adriantich/DnoisE/README.md

 		--csv_input [path] input file path in csv format --fasta_input [path] input file path in fasta format --fastq_input [path] input file path in fastq format --joining_file [path] file path of an info output from DnoisE.
-This option allows to use the information of previous runs of DnoisE to return different joining criteriaoutputs without running all the programm again
+This option allows to use the information of previous runs of DnoisE to return different joining criteriaoutputs without running all the program again
-		-n --count_name [size/reads/count...] count name column 'size' by default -p --sep [1/2/3] separation in case of csv input file 1='	' (tab)
+		-n --count_name [size/reads/count...] count name column 'size' by default -p --sep [1/2/3] separator in case of csv input file 1='	' (tab)
 				2=','
 				3=';'
-		-q --sequence [sequence/seq...] sequence column name, 'sequence' by default -s --start_sample_cols [number] first sample column (1 == 1st col) if not given, just one column with total read count expected (see README.md)
+		-q --sequence [sequence/seq...] sequence column name, 'sequence' by default -s --start_sample_cols [number] first sample column (1 == 1st col) if not given, just one column with total read counts expected (see README.md)
-		-z --end_sample_cols [number] last sample column (n == nst col) if not given, just one column with total read count expected (see README.md)
+		-z --end_sample_cols [number] last sample column (n == nst col) if not given, just one column with total read counts expected (see README.md)
 	Output file options:
 		--csv_output [path] common path for csv format --fasta_output [path] common path for fasta format -j --joining_criteria [1/2/3]
-				1-> will join by the lesser [abundance ratio / beta(d)] 2-> will join by the lesser abundance ratio (r criterion) 3-> will join by the lesser d value (d criterion) 4-> will provide all joining criteria in three different outputs (r_d criterion) (default) Other options:
+				1-> will join by the lesser [abundance ratio / beta(d)] (default) 2-> will join by the lesser abundance ratio (r criterion) 3-> will join by the lesser distance (d) value (d criterion) 4-> will provide all joining criteria in three different outputs (all) Other options:
 		-a --alpha [number] alpha value, 5 by default
 		-c --cores [number] number of cores, 1 by default
 		-e --entropy [number,number,number] entropy values (or any user-settable measure of variability) of the different codon positions [0.47,0.23,1.02] by default
-		-m --modal_length [number] when running DnoisE with entropy correction, sequence length expected can be set, if not, modal_length is used and sequences with modal_length + or - 3*n are accepted
+		-m --modal_length [number] when running DnoisE with entropy correction, sequence length expected can be set, if not, modal_length is used and only sequences with modal_length + or - 3*n are accepted
-		-u --unique_length only modal length is accepted as sequence length when running with entropy correction -x --first_nt_codon_position [number] as DnoisE has been developed for COI sequences amplified with Leray-XT primers, default value is 3
+		-u --unique_length only modal length is accepted as sequence length when running with entropy correction -x --first_nt_codon_position [number] as DnoisE has been developed for COI sequences amplified with Leray-XT primers, default value is 3 (i.e., the reading frame starts in the third nucleotide).
 		-y --entropy_correction compute a distance correction based on entropy is performed (see ENTROPY CORRECTION below).
 If set to F, no correction for entropy is performed (corresponding to the standard Unoise formulation)
 ```

 __*INPUT FILES (--csv_input|--fasta_input|--fastq_input|-n|-q|-p)*__

-Input files can be in both .csv, .fasta and .fastq format.
-This can be specified using *-f* parameter set as T as default meaning that input file is in .fasta format.
-All sequences are suposed to be aliniated specially when aplying entropy correction.
+Input files can be in either .csv, .fasta and .fastq format.
+This can be specified using *-f* parameter set as T
+as default meaning that input file is in .fasta format.
+All sequences are supposed to be aligned.

-Different pipelines use different names to number of reads (size/count/reads...).
-This can be specified using parameter *-n* followed by string name (for instance: -n size, default).
-Sequence name can also be specified using *-q* parameter (sequence/seq...)(*-q* sequence, default)
+Different pipelines use different names for the number of reads (size/count/reads...).
+This can be specified using
+parameter *-n* followed by a string weith the name (for instance: -n size, default).
+Sequence name can also be
+specified using *-q* parameter (sequence/seq...)(*-q* sequence, default)

 If input is a fasta file both id (first qualifier) and size must end by ";".
-Any other qualifier will be ignored.
+Any other qualifiers will be ignored.

 If input file is a .csv, the separator between columns can be specified using the *-p* parameter (see help).